k4sh4n1/research/proposal.md

 The finite element method or FEM has revolutionized structural engineering.
 FEM application to financial risk modeling is virtually non-existent.
 Discretizing the market into elements and analyzing stress distribution by FEM represents a significant potential opportunity.

 The literature review reveals a huge gap in cross-domain expertise.
-Financial experts generally lack the knowledge of structural dynamics, and structural engineers rarely dive into finance.
+Financial experts generally lack the knowledge of physical systems, and structural engineers rarely dive into finance.
 Exceptions like Didier Sornette [7] have indicated the potential, but systematic investigation remains absent.

-Structural health monitoring or SHM, which detect structural damage in real-time, is parallel to market surveillance and crash prediction.
+Structural health monitoring or SHM, which is able to detect structural damage in real-time, is parallel to market surveillance and crash prediction.
 However, no comprehensive framework exists for adapting SHM methodologies to financial markets.

-Market crashes are equivalent to structural failures, however the sophisticated mathematical tools for analyzing shock response in structures, including response spectra, time-history analysis, and nonlinear dynamic analysis, have not been systematically adapted for financial shock events.
+Market crashes are equivalent to structural failures, however the sophisticated mathematical tools for analyzing shock response in structures, including response spectra, time-history analysis, and stochastic dynamic analysis, have not been systematically adapted for financial shock events.
 Some studies have been carried out but they see the problem from a network model perspective not the dynamic response characteristics central to structural analysis [8].

 In structural engineering the physical experiments would validate theoretical models.
-Frameworks for validating structural dynamics models against market data can extend to both back-testing and real-time testing.
+Frameworks for validating structural models against market data can extend to both back-testing and real-time testing.
 The performance metrics could be specifically developed for physics-based trading strategies.
 The literature lacks frameworks for validating physics-based financial models against market data.
 This gap presents an opportunity for academic and practical innovation.
 Considering the increasing dominance of algorithmic trading, there is a need for novel validated forecasting in financial markets.

 ## Background